Trustworthy Lawyers for Violations of Residents’ Bill of Rights

 Lawyers to Hold Nursing Homes or Skilled Nursing Facilities Accountable

 Nursing home residents possess rights even upon their admission into a nursing home.
 Among your rights as a nursing home resident or prospective resident, is a requirement that the nursing home make every reasonable effort to make sure you understand the contract with the nursing home prior to admission.

 The contract for admission must contain any waivers of liability for the health, safety, or loss or damage to your personal property.
 Additionally, upon admission, you should be informed in writing of all of their rights as a resident of the nursing home.
 In some cases, when there has been a violation of the resident’s bill of rights, our attorneys may be able to pursue a breach of contract claim.

-Residents also have rights upon transfer from one nursing home to another and upon discharge from the facility.
-These include the right not to be evicted in retaliation because a resident filed a complaint.
-The resident also has the right not to be transferred or discharged from the nursing home unless it is necessary due to the resident's welfare, the resident's health has improved, the resident's safety is threatened, or because the resident has failed to meet his or her financial obligations.
+You also have rights upon transfer from one nursing home to another and upon discharge from the facility.
+These include the right not to be evicted in retaliation because you filed a complaint.
+You also have the right not to be transferred or discharged from the nursing home unless it is necessary; reasons it could be necessary include, your welfare, improvement of your health, threats to your safety, or your failure to meet financial obligations.

-For those elders who are residents of a residential care facility for the elderly, the rights are similar to the rights afforded nursing home residents, but there are some differences.
+Elders who are residents of a residential care facility for the elderly have similar rights, though there are some differences.
 There are also rights upon admission into the residential health care facility, including the right to a written visitation policy.
 Residents also have the right to have necessary payment provisions clearly spelled out in the admissions agreement.

-For a free and confidential consultation with an experienced elder abuse attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.
+For a free and confidential consultation with an experienced elder abuse attorney, please call us directly at (866) 338-7079, or complete our online form.